tensorlayer/TensorLayer/docs/user/tutorial.rst

     x = tf.placeholder(tf.float32, shape=[None, 784], name='x')
     y_ = tf.placeholder(tf.int64, shape=[None, ], name='y_')

-The foundation of each neural network in TLayer is an :class:`InputLayer <tlayer.layers.InputLayer>` instance representing the input data that will subsequently be fed to the network.
+The foundation of each neural network in TuneLayer is an :class:`InputLayer <tunelayer.layers.InputLayer>` instance representing the input data that will subsequently be fed to the network.
 Note that the ``InputLayer`` is not tied to any specific data yet.